-All accidents and near miss incidents resulting in injury or illness to a person, property damage of any magnitude, or the potential for either, will be investigated and documented.
+All accidents and near miss incidents resulting in injury or illness to a person, property damage of any magnitude, or the potential for either will be investigated and documented.

-The Safety Coordinator will ensure proper records and documentation of all accident and incident investigation activities are maintained and reviewed according to the Accident Investigation Component.
+The department supervisor, together with the Safety Coordinator will ensure proper records and documentation of all accident and incident investigation activities are maintained and reviewed according to the Accident Investigation Component.